LeslieDancey/fme-server-FULL/notifications_and_workspaces.md

 This blend of live messaging with Spatial ETL is unique.

 In this scenario a workspace is literally a Subscriber to the incoming Publication, and receives the message content from it.
 The workspace then acts as a Publisher, sending an outgoing message to any Subscribers.

+Of course, the above diagram shows the full potential of a notification system.
+It would be just as appropriate to have a system that triggered a workspace in response to a Publication, but without the workspace sending an outgoing message:

+Similarly, it’s just as appropriate to have a workspace that is run by some other means, and which sends an outgoing message to a Subscription when it is complete:

+For example, a workspace might be started as a scheduled task.

+When the task is complete FME sends a notification email to inform an administrator.